Sheep-y/Modnix/DESIGN_DOC.md

 10. Prompt for Desktop shortcut, if not exists.
 11. Report to user and, if step 1-5 success, prompt for launch or restart.

+### Add New Mods

+Support .js, .json, .dll, .zip, and .7z

+- If single file, or archive has one file and no folder, create a folder from filename and put it there.
+- If archive has no file and one folder, extract to root.
+- All other cases, create a folder from archive name and extract there.

 ## Vision